approov/quickstart-python-flask-token-check/README.md

-Let's use the [original-server.py](./server/original-server.py) as an example for a current server where we want to add Approov to protect some or all the endpoints and we will add to it only the necessary code to integrate Approov and the end result can be seen in the [approov-protected-server.py](./server/approov-protected-server.py).
+Let's use the [original-server.py](./server/original-server.py) as an example for a current server where we want to add Approov to protect some or all the endpoints and after we add only the necessary code to integrate Approov, the end result can be seen in the [approov-protected-server.py](./server/approov-protected-server.py).